Are you interested in learning more about your snake and its bodily functions?

 How Do Snakes Breathe When Eating?

-When you read more about how a snake eats, you will learn the snake opens its flexible jaw around often large prey.
+When you read more about how a snake eats, you will learn that it opens its flexible jaw around large prey.

-When they do, sometimes, the prey entirely or almost completely blocks their airways.
+Sometimes, the prey entirely or almost completely blocks their airways when they do.

-These animals have nostrils and can breathe through them, but they won’t be able to breathe in enough air when they are eating.
+These animals have nostrils and can breathe through them, but they won’t breathe in enough air when they are eating.

 During feeding, the tracheal lung helps the snake to keep breathing.